dorik/s3-presigner/README.md

 Maybe because you are looking for it 😎

+You might be wondering why would you need S3 Presigner library to upload files to Amazon S3.
+You could directly upload the file to your backend application, process with `multer` or `sharp` then save it to Amazon S3 bucket or even to file system! 👉 [This is a must read for you](./docs/presigned-url.md)

 ## 🎉 Features

 - **Simplified File Upload**: With S3 Presigner, you can effortlessly upload files to your Amazon S3 buckets without worrying about the complexities of managing low-level S3 operations.
 The library handles the authentication, request signing, and multipart upload process, allowing you to focus on building your application.